Areas of Expertise

 - As the number of individuals living in a house increased, the odds of the home being burglarized also increased.
 MORE

-Lynn Addington, Professor of Justice, Law and Criminology at American University, is an expert in violent victimization, homicide, sexual assault, intimate partner violence, school violence, criminal justice policies and victimization.
+Lynn Addington, Professor of Justice, Law and Criminology at American University, is an expert in violent victimization, homicide, sexual assault, intimate partner violence, crime issues affecting older adult victims, and animal cruelty offenses.

 Addington has consulted with the U.S. Departments of Education and Justice.
 Addington served as a visiting fellow with the Bureau of Justice Statistics and as the editor of Homicide Studies.
 In 2016, she received American University’s top award for faculty research.
-She is a member of the American Society of Criminology (ASC) and recently was elected to a three-year term as Executive Counselor on the ASC executive board.
+She is a member of the American Society of Criminology (ASC) and has served on the ASC executive board as an Executive Counselor.

-She has been published in several journals, including the Journal of Quantitative Criminology, Justice Quarterly, and Trauma, Violence and Abuse.
+She has been published in over 25 different journals, including the Journal of Quantitative Criminology, Justice Quarterly, and Trauma, Violence and Abuse.

 Addington earned her PhD and M.A. in criminal justice from the University at Albany (SUNY), her J.D. from the University of Pennsylvania Law School, and her B.S. in journalism from Northwestern University.